matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 ![Weight](../../assets/images/weight.svg){ width="600" }

 Looking at the chart of my actual progress, you can see the compounding effect of small, daily decisions.
 The overall weight trend is remarkably consistent.
-There were inevitable lumps, but across the full 52 weeks the line follows an exponential decay — rapid early change as glycogen and water stores reduced, followed by slower, sustained loss as energy balance stabilised.
+There were inevitable fluctuations, but across the full 52 weeks the line follows an exponential decay — rapid early change as glycogen and water stores depleted, followed by slower, more sustainable loss as fat reduction took over.

 Each interim goal I set along the way was achieved almost exactly on schedule, confirming that the predictive models I built in [Part 1](fitness-journey-1.md) were not only reasonable but also accurate.
 This proves that a slow, steady, and predictable loss of ~0.47 kg (1 lb) per week is not only achievable but incredibly sustainable.